centuryglass/IntraPaint/doc/tool_guide.md

 <img src="./labeled_screenshots/tools/filter.png" alt="Screenshot of the filter brush tool controls, with specific elements numbered."/>

 1. **Filter selection dropdown**: Choose between any of the available filters.
 These are the current options:
-   - RGBA color filter: Increase or decrease the strength of the red, green, blue and/or alpha color channels across filtered content.
+   - **RGBA color filter**: Increase or decrease the strength of the red, green, blue and/or alpha color channels across filtered content.
-   - Brightness/contrast filter: Increase or decrease image brightness and/or contrast.
+   - **Brightness/contrast filter**: Increase or decrease image brightness and/or contrast.
-   - Blur filter: Blur image content.
+   - **Blur filter**: Blur image content.
-   - Sharpen filter: Strengthen edges within image content.
+   - **Sharpen filter**: Strengthen edges within image content.
-   - Posterize filter: Reduce color depth within the image.
+   - **Posterize filter**: Reduce color depth within the image.
 2. **Filter-specific options**: These change based on the selected filter.
 Hold the mouse over any control to see a description of what it does.
 3. **Brush size slider**: Sets the exact brush width.
 4. **Brush opacity slider**: Sets the exact brush opacity, between 0.0 (fully transparent) and 1.0 (fully opaque).